-Even if this Saturday is the end, We’ve had a good season, we have all 3 of the lighter grades, then only one that I have not gotten so far is the very dark.
-I didn’t make any very dark last year either.
+Even if this Saturday is the end, We’ve had a good season, we have all 3 of the lighter grades, I made no very dark this season.
 Some years I get the very dark as I do my last boil of the year, other years not, but that is by far the slowest selling grade.

 I now have Golden, Amber and Dark packed, after the season is over I will pack more from stainless steel (SS) barrels to meet demand.
 In fact I repack again from SS barrels several times a year, as inventories sell down.

 Right now in bourbon barrel aged maple syrup I have 2 barrels aging, one will be ready either late this month or as late as mid to late May.
 I still have a good quantity of the $12.00 size as of right now, but only 2 in the larger $20.00 size.
 I just failed to estimate how well the larger one would sell when I added that size and then I tried on my next order to get more of that size bottle but I couldn’t find it anywhere, unless I ordered a full tractor trailer load of just that one size, and then